We welcome your contributions and thank you for working to improve the Go development experience in VS Code.

 [Extension Development Host].
 You can then open a folder that contains Go code and try out your changes.

-If you make further edits in the codebase, you can reload (
+If you make subsequent edits in the codebase, you can reload (

 [Extension Development Host] instance of VS Code, which will load the new code.
-The debugging instance will automatically reattach.
+The debugger will automatically reattach.

 Ctrl+Shift+D), select the relevant launch configuration, and hit the Play button (